Skip to main content

 Building a Design System: UI Components for danieljoffe.com

 When building this portfolio, I wanted more than hastily assembled components—I wanted a design system that would scale.
 Here's what I built and why it matters.
+This is the first installment documenting the foundational components.

-First: Button
+Button

 A flexible button with three variants (primary, secondary, icon) and three sizes.
 Uses React.forwardRef for proper ref forwarding and includes built-in accessibility with ARIA attributes and keyboard navigation.

-Second: Container
+Container

 A simple but essential wrapper that centers content and provides consistent spacing.
 Used on almost every page.